Characters from the tv series Dark Matter (2015).

 - Non-Idle Rich: Although Derrick Moss started out as a corporate CEO and philanthropist do-gooder, the murder of his wife led him to take the investigation/avenging into his own hands.

-- Too Good for This Sinful Earth: As of the end of the Season Two premiere, the dedicated family man and charitable donor who never committed a crime in his life has been shot to death.
+- Too Good for This Sinful Earth: As of the end of the Season Two premiere, the dedicated family man and charitable donor who never committed a crime in his life before the Raza has been shot to death.

 Four/Ryo Tetsuda/Ryo Ishida